mattAsant223/OneTimePad/README.md

-# One time pad in Java
+# One Time Pad
+Using java to create one time pad and creates key in our directory.
+Use key to decrypt message and read it!